VihangaJanith/hotel-reservations-sliit-ds/Readme.txt

+This is a Hotel Reservation Sytsem build using MERN stack and WSO2 Enterprise Integrator

 Steps
 1) Run npm install in the terminals of all services separately.
 2) Run nodemon server in the terminal of all services separately.